How to Prepare for an Interview (Without Burning Out)

 🤍 You’re not alone in this

-If you’ve ever opened a job advertisement, felt excited, and then immediately anxious about my interview, this guide is for you.
-Interview preparation doesn’t need to feel like pressure — it can feel like clarity.
+If you’ve ever opened a job posting, felt excited, and then immediately anxious about the interview ahead, this guide is for you.

 This article is designed to help you prepare for an interview in a structured, human, and realistic way.
-Whether you’re entering a new company, facing an employment onboarding process, or simply trying to explain your experience better, you’ll find everything you need here.
+Whether you’re entering a new company, changing careers, or simply trying to explain your experience better, you’ll find everything you need here.

 💡 What preparing for an interview really means